 Courtship behaviour involves small jumps on the ground, trailing wings and neck outstretched.
 Breeding season varies and usually four green/blue eggs are laid in a nest of grass and twigs, lined with feathers low in a thorny bush or tree or in a cliff hollow.

 Male and females share responsibility for nest building, incubation, and feeding of young.
+The average superb starling can be up to 19 centimetres long and it can weigh up to 80 grams.

 The IUCN considers the superb starling not to be facing a high risk of extinction in the wild.